danielpetzold/js-bikeshare-demo/README.md

 * UI
     * React/Typescript web app
-    * Deployed as a static web site or run as a node app in development mode: ìnpm startî
+    * Deployed as a static web site or run as a node app in development mode: ‚Äúnpm start‚Äù

 * API
     * Node.js Express app